 Optimized for Fender® 4 string basses with a 5 hole screw mount configuration.

-Currently available in Chrome.
+Currently available in Chrome, Nickel, Black and Gold.

 Mounting screws and an Allen wrench to adjust the saddles are included.